-Financial data for fiscal year 2013-14 is available in the PA 529 College Savings Program Annual Report (web version).
+Financial data is available in the PA 529 College Savings Program Annual Report (web version).
 See current investment performance for the PA 529 Investment Plan.

 Earn CFP (Continuing Education Credits).
 Financial professionals holding a Certified Financial Planners designation may register for a webinar to earn 1 hour of pre-approved continuing education credit.
 You can also earn credits by scheduling a face-to-face presentation for your firm, local professional chapter or at a professional conference.